 An essential (if not critical) part is also to give appraisals to staff and giving them regular feedback on how they can improve their creativity and other skills related to their job.

-This can be a excellent motivation tool and if done correctly done correctly (i.e. focus heavily on the positives) can lead to a great relationship between salon manager and staff member.
+This can be an excellent motivation tool and if done correctly (i.e. focus heavily on the positives) can lead to a great relationship between salon manager and staff member.

 A salon manager leads by example and should be a role model for all staff within the salon.

-It is important that the staff within the salon see the salon manager as their mentor and someone who leads them in a effective but caring way.
+It is important that the staff within the salon see the salon manager as their mentor and someone who leads them in an effective but caring way.

 All marketing and promotion activities within the salon are also a part of a salon managers job description, this is due to the fact that one of your key responsibilities is to drive revenue into your salon.

 You will be expected to identify ways of improving revenue and profitability within the salon, through successful marketing or retention activity and managing the marketing budget accordingly.